img-pro/bandwidth-saver/readme.txt

 = Is there really a free plan? =

 Yes.
 100 GB of bandwidth per month, free forever.
 No credit card required.
 No trial period.
-Most small to medium sites never need to upgrade.
+Most sites never need to upgrade.

 = What if I go over my bandwidth limit? =